cockroachlabs/cockroachdb-runbook-template/routine-maintenance/node-remove.md

 ### Should Nodes be Manually Drained before Decommission?

-TLDR; No. Normally there is no need to drain nodes before decommissioning, as long as the decommissioning [procedure is robustly implemented](./node-remove.md#procedure-steps) and coordinated with configuration parameters of other components, particularly load balancers and connection pools.
+TLDR; **No**.
+Normally there is no need to drain nodes before decommissioning, as long as the decommissioning [procedure is robustly implemented](./node-remove.md#procedure-steps) and coordinated with configuration parameters of other components, particularly load balancers and connection pools.

 **Considerations**